 Whether you take this information and decide to act on this opportunity this year, next year, or in the future, my only hope is that this post serves you as an additional resource to help you potentially make one of the best decisions of your life.

 It was for me, and many others who have done it, so if you have any questions on ANY part of this process of becoming a language assistant, being a language assistant during the pandemic, or other more specific questions, please shoot me an email at maritzac@travelnotesandthings or send me a DM on Instagram

-To many more opportunities of expansion, curiosity, and positive gain ✨
+To many more opportunities for expansion, curiosity, and positive gain ✨